Skip to main content

 contactInformation ContactInformation (0..1)

 Note: The partyReference attribute in Counterparty is annotated with a [metadata reference], which means that a reference to the party object can be passed in instead of a copy.
 In that case, the attribute's type must itself be annotated with a [metadata key], so that it is referenceable via a key.
-The use of the key / reference mechanism is further detailed in the Rosetta DSL documentation.
+The use of the key / reference mechanism is further detailed in the Rune DSL documentation.

 TradeLot